-A certificate of occupancy (or also called completion certificate) is a legal document issued by a city government or metropolitan authority.
-The certificate confirms that building is constructed according to the safety codes.
+A certificate of occupancy (or also called CO) is a legal document issued by a city government or metropolitan authority.
+The certificate confirms that a building or structure is constructed according to the safety codes.
 A building cannot be legally used or occupied unless a certificate of occupancy is obtained.
 There are two types of Certificate of Occupancy; Temporary and Final.
 The temporary certificate is issued for short term use of building provided that there are no health hazards.
 The local post office may also require certificate of occupancy to start delivering mail to the property.

 Who issues a Certificate of Occupancy?

 The Building or Housing Department of the local city government is usually responsible for the issuance of the certificate.

 The applicant submits an application to the building department to obtain the certificate.
 In the application form, the applicant gives detail about the building, address, covered area intended usage.
 If any fee or additional documents are required, they have to be submitted along with the application.